Non-Gaussianity in SMICA: Power spectrum estimation conditioned by the bispectrum model

 \item The equilateral bispectrum~\cite{Creminelli_2006}, which peaks in the "equilateral" configurations $\ell_1\sim\ell_2\sim \ell_3$, modeled as

 \item The orthogonal bispectrum~\cite{Senatore_2010}, constructed to be orthogonal to the equilateral bispectrum, modeled as

-\end{itemize} In these definitions, $C_l$ represents the power spectrum of each foreground, respectively.
+\end{itemize} In these definitions, $C_l$ represents the power spectrum of each masked foreground, respectively.
+The masks used are Planck’s apodized galactic masks GAL020-GAL099 where 20-99 is the fraction of the sky that has been left unmasked.
+The spectra are pseudo-spectra corrected by a $\frac{1}{f_{\mathrm{sky}}}$ factor.
 The models we have defined have a signal-to-noise ratio with respect to the gaussian variance that peaks in the configurations we show in figure~\ref{fig:datamodel:3}.
 Via these three templates, we have decomposed the bispectrum of dust and synchrotron as

 where

 This effectively means decomposing the observed bispectrum of d0 and s0 into a basis in the bispectrum space.
 Although the 3 models we have defined are not a complete basis in this space, they cover a huge variety of physical processes.
 Our approach is the best we can do given the lack of theoretical work regarding the bispectra of the foregrounds.
 One way to improve this model would be to use full-sky simulations of dust and synchrotron capable of producing different realizations of non-gaussian maps based on the same physics, which is a constantly developing topic in the cosmology community~\cite{Thorne_2021, Parente_2025, Waelkens_2009, Spinelli_2018, Diao_2025}, to compute the average bispectrum over a distribution of maps, but it is beyond the scope of this work.